Newsworthy/birddog-P200-VSD/README.md

 This MUST be run on a local machine, querying a networked P200 camera.
 Due to the insecure nature of the BirdDog API on the camera, this cannot be run online, as much as I would like it to be.
 Please send me an email if youn would like a ZIP file with the built application.

 To install this yourself, you will need to download the code above, and then run the "npm run build" command yourself.
 If you don't know what that is, then email me. :)

+#### Changelog

+v0.1.1
+- First serious upload
+- Retooled the Connect/Disconnect functions, now no longer lies to you saying that it is connected when it isn't.
+Especially with IP's that aren't BirdDogs.